 What is Endangered Species Day?

-The 11th annual international Endangered Species Day will be held on May 20, 2016.
-On that day and throughout May, tours, exhibits, special presentations, children’s activities, film showings, habitat clean-up and other restoration projects, and related activities will be held at colleges and universities, zoos, aquariums, parks, wildlife refuges, and other locations in the U.S. and other countries.
-This is an ideal opportunity for college students to learn about endangered species conservation and raise awareness on campus and in their community.
+The 16th annual international Endangered Species Day will be held on May 21, 2020.
+On that day and throughout May, tours, exhibits, special presentations, film screenings, habitat clean-up and other restoration projects, and related activities will be held at schools, colleges and universities, zoos, aquariums, parks, wildlife refuges, and other locations around the world.
+This is an ideal opportunity for youth and college students to learn about endangered species conservation and raise awareness at school, on campus, and in the community.

 Benefits of Participating

 - Raise awareness of the importance of conservation and protecting biodiversity

 - Make an impact at your school, on your campus, or in your neighborhood

 - Build skills in leadership, event-planning, and advocacy

 - Have fun planning a cool event like a lesson on endangered species, field trip, nature hike, film screening, or garden planting.

 - Ask a teacher or professor to put together a lesson about threatened and endangered species on Endangered Species Day.